Modern Fashion Brands Proving Sustainable Clothing Can Be Edgy, Trendy & Affordable!

 No longer living in Haiti, the designer’s choice for the ‘Fanm Mon’ name is an homage to Haitian women’s extensive knowledge of medicinal herbs, fashion, and traditional cuisine.

-In this light, the designer offers her sustainable clothing brand as a unique boho style fashion gift to the entire world
+In this light, the sustainable clothing brand offers unique and authentic boho styles.

 Fair Trade, Ethical, Women-owned